Regulations on children's television programming in the United States: Outsourcing of programming

-When The WB merged with UPN in 2006 to form The CW, the merged network initially maintained Kids' WB; by then the five-hour block only carried one hour of E/I programming at 7:00 a.m.
-ET, which was branded as the "Pillow Head Hour".
+When The WB merged with UPN in 2006 to form The CW, the merged network initially maintained Kids' WB; by then the five-hour block only carried one hour of E/I programming at 7 a.m.
+ET/PT, which was branded as the "Pillow Head Hour".
 In October 2007, The CW reached a five-year agreement with 4Kids for it to program its Saturday morning block, resulting in the replacement of Kids' WB with The CW4Kids (later branded as Toonzai) in the 2008–09 season.
-The block initially co-exited with 4Kids' block for Fox, which was by then branded as 4Kids TV, and contained only a single half-hour of E/I programming.
-After a legal dispute with the company over missed payments and insufficient national clearance, Fox reached a settlement to end its agreement with 4Kids at the end of 2008.
+The CW4Kids initially co-existed with the company's 4Kids TV block for Fox, and contained only a single half-hour of E/I programming.
+After a legal dispute with 4Kids over missed payments and insufficient national clearance, Fox reached a settlement to end its agreement with the company at the end of 2008.
 As a result, 4Kids TV would be replaced by a national block of paid programming beginning in January 2009.

 Following Comcast's 2011 purchase of NBC Universal, it pulled out of the Qubo consortium and introduced the new NBC Kids and MiTelemundo blocks in July 2012, which were programmed by new sister network Sprout.
-Ion continued to operate the Qubo channel until January 2021, when it was shut down as part of the merger of Ion's operations with new owner Scripps Media.
+Ion continued to operate the Qubo channel until February 2021, when it was shut down as part of the merger of Ion's operations with new owner E. W. Scripps Company.

 In 2012, Saban Capital Group acquired some of 4Kids' assets as part of its chapter 11 bankruptcy, which included the company's contract to program The CW's Saturday morning lineup.
 Toonzai was subsequently re-launched by Saban as Vortexx in August 2012, with a mix of animated and live-action series (the latter including the Power Rangers franchise, and the WWE wrestling show Saturday Morning Slam).
 The CW remained the last major U.S. network to still program non-educational children's programming on weekend mornings.

 Shift in demographics and content

 The growing regulatory scrutiny, increasing competition from cable channels such as Cartoon Network, Disney Channel, and Nickelodeon, as well as video on-demand and streaming services, brought changes to viewing habits that made non-educational Saturday morning programming less viable for networks.
-Throughout the 2010s, the major networks began to change the manner in which they fulfilled their E/I obligations, by airing factual, documentary- and reality-style series aimed at a teen (13–16 years old) audience, rather than preschool or preteen audiences.
-As they are not targeting viewers 12 and younger, these programs are not subject to the restrictions on advertising prescribed by the Children's Television Act.
+Throughout the 2010s, the major networks began to schedule factual, documentary- and reality-style series aimed at a teen (13–16 years old) audience to fulfill their E/I obligations, rather than programming targeting preschool or preteen audiences.
+As they are targeting viewers older than 12 years old, these programs are not subject to the restrictions on advertising in the Children's Television Act.